akshat-2110/DeveloperUseful/How to learn anything fast?.md

 This is a very abstract process.
 There are other parameters which hamper with this learning is like unable to remember, distractions, focus, interest, etc.

 ##### Helpers
 - Distractions: Do not place your mobile or distracting/addictive thing in front of study material.
 Use the Pomodoro technique.
-Try to focus on developing process rather focusing on the product.
 - Procrastination: When facing procrastination, think of process over product.
-I often procrastinate when I’m overwhelmed by the thought, "Ok, I have to get X done".
-Instead, it can be beneficial to think, "Ok, I will spend an hour on X" — which isn't overwhelming, doesn't require a long breakdown of tasks, and gets me started (90% of the battle).
+I often procrastinate when I'm overwhelmed by the thought, "Ok, I have to get THIS done".
+Instead, it can be beneficial to think, "Ok, I will spend an hour on THIS" — which isn't overwhelming, doesn't require a long breakdown of tasks, and gets me started (90% of the battle).
-- Interest: There are time you know this is important but you are not interested in it &  for that I have learned from Dr Terrence Sejnowski is that "A good way to pay attention in a boring class is to ask a question - it clears your doubt, it creates a possibly more interesting discussion, it is a more active learning process.
-Rather passive listening"
+- Interest: There are time you know this is important but you are not interested in it &  for that I have learned from Dr Terrence Sejnowski is that "A good way to pay attention in a boring class is to ask a question - it clears your doubt, it creates a possibly more interesting discussion, it is a more active learning process, rather passive listening"

 ## Memorizing better

-**Step 0(SPACED-REPETITION)**: Outcome of chunking is single abstract word or sentence.
-You need to write it somewhere and need to revise it over time.
+**Step 0(SPACED-REPETITION)**: Outcome of chunking is single abstract word/sentence or visual image.
+You need to write/store it somewhere and need to revise it over the time.
 "Why over the time?" is because neural structure takes time to strengthen its connection.
 This stong connection makes long term memory as I said earlier.

 **Step 1(INTERLEAVING)**: Once you have a basic understanding of what you are trying to learn, interleaving can be used to help you master the concepts.
 By practising jumping back and forth between problems that require different techniques, you can solidify your understanding of the concepts by learning how to choose to apply them in various situations.